BerkeleyHCI/PolymorphicBlocks/README.md

 ### Developing
 See [developing.md](developing.md) for developer documentation.

-TODO: add IR to repo

 ### Misc
 - **_What is EDG?_**:
   [Embedded Device Generation](https://dl.acm.org/doi/10.1145/3083157.3083159) (or more generally Electronic Device Generation) was a prior version of this project that focused on algorithms and models for embedded device synthesis, though it lacked a user-facing component.
   This project is a continuation of that work focusing on an end-to-end system, and for most of its development cycle has been called `edg`.
-  But, for the purposes of writing research paper, naming collisions are confusing and bad, and we chose to keep the repo and paper name consistent.
+  But, for the purposes of writing research papers, naming collisions are confusing and bad, and we chose to keep the repo and paper name consistent.
 - **_Why is there so much CANbus stuff?_**:
   Many of the example designs were built for a [solar car project](https://calsol.berkeley.edu/).
 - **_Why is there so much USB Type-C stuff?_**: